constellation-app/constellation/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/docs/import-from-jdbc.md

 The following is a high level workflow an analyst can follow to get the most out of the import from database feature:

-1. Add the relevant JDBC Driver via "Manage Connections" -&gt;
+1. Add the relevant JDBC Driver via "Manage Connections" -> "Drivers" tab.
-    "Drivers" tab.
-2. Add the Connection details in "Manage Connections" -&gt;
+2. Add the Connection details in "Manage Connections" -> "Connections" tab.
-    "Connections" tab.
 If the "Username" and "Password" are not required, leave them blank.
 3. Select the connection from the "Connection" drop-down in the main Import window.
 4. Enter the "Username" and "Password" if the connection requires them.